Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Normally, during pregnancy, the cervix remains closed until you go into labor.
 At that point, the cervix begins to dilate in order to allow your baby to pass through the birth canal and be delivered.
 In women who have an incompetent cervix, though, the cervix is unable to remain closed for the entire nine months.

-As your baby grows, increased amounts of pressure are placed onto your cervix.
-In women with an incompetent cervix, the additional pressure causes the cervix to slowly begin dilating at about the 13th week of pregnancy, just as you are finishing your first trimester.
 This gradual thinning and widening of the cervix occurs without any contractions or labor, though, so you are often not aware that it is happening.
 While your cervix weakens, the amniotic membranes that surround your baby begin to protrude down into the cervical opening.
 Eventually, the membranes will break, causing either a miscarriage, stillbirth or a premature birth.

 Causes for an Incompetent Cervix